What Is Career Counselling?

 Career Options Evaluation

 The Career Counsellor will debrief the results of the assessments with the clients and conduct an in-depth personal interview.
+Combining this with insights from the external environment, the Career Counselor can present the client with various career options.

 The various options are explored in depth, allowing the client to reflect on, analyse, and contemplate the career options that they would like to pursue.